-The report of the FEC entitled, Recommended Plan to Return to Full Tuition Scholarships ("the FEC Report"), approved with revisions by the Board on March 18, 2018 (hereinafter, "the Board's Plan" or "the Plan"), is Cooper Union's roadmap to return to a full-tuition scholarship model.
+The report of the FEC entitled, Recommended Plan to Return to Full Tuition Scholarships ("the FEC Report"), approved with revisions by the Board on March 14, 2018 (hereinafter, "the Board's Plan" or "the Plan"), is Cooper Union's roadmap to return to a full-tuition scholarship model.
 We discussed the FEC Report and the Board's Plan at length in our prior reports.
 This year's report is focused on Cooper Union's continued progress against the Board's Plan and the monitoring mechanisms used by Cooper Union to ensure compliance with the Plan.

-Our assessment of Cooper Union's current financial condition is based on our review of Cooper Union's audited financial statements as of and for the year that ended June 30, 2022, as well as budget data provided by Cooper Union for fiscal year 2023, and our assessment of Cooper Union's progress against the Board's Plan to return the institution to a full-tuition scholarship model.
+Our assessment of Cooper Union's current financial condition is based on our review of Cooper Union's audited financial statements as of and for the year that ended June 30, 2023, as well as budget data provided by Cooper Union for fiscal years 2023 and 2024, and our assessment of Cooper Union's progress against the Board's Plan to return the institution to a full-tuition scholarship model.
 We also reviewed Cooper Union's financial status as measured against the financial guardrails adopted in the Plan.

-Cooper Union's financial performance for the year ended June 30, 2022 demonstrated continued progress against the Plan despite the continuing world-wide pandemic and the challenges presented by a substantial decline in the market value of Cooper Union's investments and a dramatic increase in inflation.1 We believe this progress was due in large part to the structure of the Board's Plan, which prioritized strengthening the long-term financial condition of Cooper Union so it could weather an unforeseen financial downturn, as well as the leadership and consistent commitment to the Plan exhibited by the Board and Cooper Union's President Laura Sparks and her senior staff.
-Cooper Union experienced a decline in operating revenues of 6.7% over 2021, but was able to manage costs so that an operating margin of over 10% was realized.
+Cooper Union's financial performance for the year ended June 30, 2023, demonstrated continued progress against the Plan.
+In 2022, Cooper Union's financial performance was impacted by the continuing world-wide pandemic and the challenges presented by a substantial decline in the market value of Cooper Union's investments and a dramatic increase in inflation.
+In 2023, however, investment performance rebounded with a return of 7.3% and current use contributions exceeded budget by \$1.1 million.

+The continued multi-year progress is due in large part to the structure of the Board's Plan, which prioritized strengthening the long-term financial condition of Cooper Union so it could weather an unforeseen financial downturn, and the leadership and consistent commitment to the Plan exhibited by the Board and Cooper Union's President Laura Sparks and her senior staff.
+Cooper Union experienced a modest increase in operating revenues of 1.0% over 2022 but was able to manage costs so that an operating margin of 8.4% was realized.
 This allowed continued allocation of funds for key priorities.
-Cooper Union's operating margin in 2022 continues to be extraordinary, albeit substantially lower than in 2021, as we think a "normal" operating margin would be in the 2% to 4% range.

-1 We note that the financial impact of the pandemic was ameliorated in part by Cooper Union's receipt of \$7.8 million in pandemic-related Federal program funds.
+&lt;sup>1 We note that the financial impact of the pandemic was ameliorated in part by Cooper Union's receipt of \$7.8 million in pandemic-related Federal program funds.